Thursday, June 20, 2013

 The interior of Villa de Vecchi is simply stunning and I can imagine how sumptuous it must have been in it’s day.
 With so many details and intricate moldings, patterned walls, and vivid color still visible the house still holds traces of it’s former elegance.

-The images I fell in love with while researching were all copyright so I didn’t share them.
+The images I fell in love with while researching Villa de Vecchi were all copyright so I didn’t share them.
 Imagine my delight when I found out that Jeff Kerwin was the photographer.
 He came across the story and left me a comment, a new friendship was formed.
 We certainly share a love of photography and abandoned places.
 He travels to Italy regularly and his passion is clear.
 Another friendship formed through an unusual coincidence.

 Jeff has very kindly given me permission to share these images and I have selected a small number from his incredible archive.
 As he says